ganpatsundesha/Food-E-Commerce/README.md

 <br>
 .
 Now npm run dev
 <br>
 .
-Now, You can set Your This at http://localhost:5173/
+Now, You can set This at: http://localhost:5173/